MicrosoftDocs/azure-dev-docs/articles/ai/gen-ai-concepts-considerations-developers.md

 ## Methods to improve the text generation experience for users In ChatGPT

-If you want to improve text generation, you are limited to simply improving the prompt, and there are many prompt engineering techniques that can help you.
+To improve text generation results, developers are limited to simply improving the prompt, and there are many prompt engineering techniques that can help.
 However, if you're building your own generative AI application, there are several ways to improve the text generation experience for users, and you may want to experiment with implementing all of them:

 -	Programmatically modify the user prompts
 -	Implement an inference pipeline